IMOitself/AfterGit-Official/README.md

 >  this version is for Android Studio.
 See [AfterGit](https://github.com/IMOitself/AfterGit) for AIDE version.

 > [!WARNING]
->  the development of this project has been stopped and will return after implementing a [solution](https://github.com/IMOitself/subfoldersync-vibe) to sync commits with [AfterGit](https://github.com/IMOitself/AfterGit).
+>  the development of this project has been paused and will resume after implementing a [solution](https://github.com/IMOitself/subfoldersync-vibe) to sync commits with [AfterGit](https://github.com/IMOitself/AfterGit).

 <br>